Image Description Elements

 - installiso=”true|false”

-Specifies if an install iso image should be created.
+Specifies if an install ISO image should be created.
 This attribute is only available for the

-type.
-The generated ISO image is an hybrid ISO which can be used as disk on e.g a USB stick or as ISO.- installpxe=”true|false”:
+oemtype.
+The generated ISO image is a hybrid ISO that can be used as a disk on, e.g., a USB stick or as an ISO.- installpxe=”true|false”:

-Specifies if a tarball that contains all data for a pxe network installation should be created.
+Specifies if a tarball that contains all data for a PXE network installation should be created.
 This attribute is only available for the

-type.- mediacheck=”true|false”:
+oemtype.- mediacheck=”true|false”:

 - mdraid=”mirroring|striping”: